wp-plugins/spider-faq/readme.txt

 4.3.10  Background Size.Specify what area of the question box the background covers.

-4.3.11  Border Style.Choose the style of the question box border from the list.
+4.3.11  Border Style.Choose the style of the question box border from the list in FAQ section.

 4.3.12  Border Width.Define the width of the border.